Essential Oils for Diabetes

 Essential Oils for Type 1 Diabetes

-If you are looking for a natural remedy for diabetes, essential oils may be the solution.
+If you are looking for a natural remedy for diabetes, essential oils may be the solution, or used in conjunction with other medicinal treatment.
 Many of the health benefits associated with essential oils correlate with symptoms brought on by diabetes.
 Below is a list of 3 essential oils for type 1 diabetes.
 Use these essential oils for high blood sugar levels, and to help improve your immune system.

 Ylang Ylang (cananga odorata) is a tropical tree most commonly found in Indonesia and Malaysia.
 Ylang Ylang essential oil is extracted from the flower petal of the tree.
 The benefits of Ylang Ylang essential oil include being able to reduce systolic blood pressure and reduce heart rate.
 The essential oil has also been used as a treatment for patients prone to heart palpitations and hyperventilation.
 Because those with diabetes often have increased blood pressure, use ylang ylang essential oils to lower blood pressure levels.

 Essential oils and diabetes may be linked as a natural remedy and medical condition.
 For helping to alleviate symptoms of diabetes, essential oils are beginning to grow in popularity as a natural alternative.

 The Best Essential Oils for Type 2 Diabetes are:

 - Oregano Essential Oil

 Cinnamon (Cinnamomum zeylanicum) is an evergreen tree located in Sri Lanka, India, and Burma.
 Cinnamon has been shown to affect blood glucose and insulin signaling.
 A 2011 study looked to determine the effect of cinnamon extract on fasting blood glucose (high blood sugar levels) in people with type 2 diabetes and prediabetes.